MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 #### Persistant Variables

-In order to be able to maintain the state of the outputs through power cycles *Persistant Variables* are used.
+In order to be able to maintain the state of the outputs through power cycles *Persistent Variables* are used.
-To update the *Persistant Variables* if you created or removed Function Blocks perform the following steps:
+To update the *Persistent Variables* if you created or removed Function Blocks perform the following steps:
-1. Go the *Peristant Variables* and remove everything:
+1. Go the *Persistent Variables* and remove everything:
 <img src="./_img/GettingStartedGuide/PersistentVars_RemoveAll.png" alt="Output switch logic" width="750"/>

 1. Go to *Declarations* and select *Add all instance paths*
 <img src="./_img/GettingStartedGuide/PersistentVars_AddAllInstancePaths.png" alt="Output switch logic" width="750"/>

 This will add all *PERSIST* variables form the project.
-Note that the project needs to be build before being able to perform this step.
+Note that the project needs to be built before being able to perform this step.

 ### __Uploading and running the project__